 COILC is part of the federal government's commitment to support Indigenous languages, as announced in Budget 2017 budget.
 Through this initiative, the NRC will fund selected community teams who wish to create online courses for their languages.
 The NRC is also undertaking several other initiatives as part of its Canadian Indigenous Languages Technology Project.
-Although there is no commitment for ongoing funding of COILC, our intent is to support as many communities as possible in creating online language courses.
-The current call for applications is Round 1 of COILC.
+Our intent is to support as many communities as possible in creating online language courses.

 The NRC has partnered with the experts at 7000 Languages, a non-profit, non-Indigenous organization based in the United States that creates such courses for endangered languages around the world (see http://7000.org/courses/).
 Participation in 7000 Languages' programs is always free, but it is a time-consuming and collaborative process.
 7000 Languages depends on speakers of the language to create content — such as vocabulary lists and audio recordings — in order to develop a course.
 NRC will support community teams in this process by paying team members at an hourly rate for their contributions.

-We are launching this initiative with a pilot round, which will test the viability of a larger, second round of funding.
-For the pilot round of funding, we will choose up to five languages.
+We will choose up to five languages.
 The communities that are chosen will primarily be interacting with 7000 Languages personnel, though employees from the NRC will also be involved.

-NOTE: During this round of funding, we will choose no more than two languages from a single region, to ensure diversity and coverage of Indigenous languages across the country.
-(Your “region” is the location of the community member that is applying).
+NOTE: We will choose no more than two languages from a single region, to ensure diversity and coverage of Indigenous languages across the country.
+(Your "region" is the location of the community member that is applying).
 The regions are: